-As new COVID variants arise and NEW infectious diseases emerge, it’s more important than ever to protect our frontline and healthcare workers.
+It’s more important than ever to protect South Dakota healthcare workers.
 That’s where Project Firstline comes in.
-It’s training on infectious disease prevention.
+We provide training on infection prevention topics relevant to today’s needs.
 Partners on Project Firstline are the South Dakota Foundation for Medical Care, South Dakota Department of Health, and the CDC.

-To create a culture shift where infection prevention practices become universal in all activities by healthcare workers and first responders.
+To create a culture shift where infection prevention practices become universal in all activities by healthcare workers.

-Project Firstline is new in South Dakota!
-It’s a national training collaborative from the Centers for Disease Control (CDC) that’s being rolled out across the nation.
+Project Firstline is a national training collaborative from the Centers for Disease Control (CDC) delivered by SDFMC for healthcare workers throughout South Dakota.

 Project Firstline is Important to South Dakota

-First responders and healthcare professionals are most at risk on the frontlines, and because they deal with the public, we are all impacted.
-A lack of prevention practices and training increases the risk of exposure to infections for everyone.
+Professionals in healthcare are at risk for exposure to infectious disease, and because they deal with the public in their healthcare settings, we are all impacted.
+Infection prevention practices and training decreases the risk of exposure to infections for everyone.
 That’s why we need Project Firstline in South Dakota!

 Meet The Team

 Jessica Danko’s experience working on the frontlines through a worldwide pandemic provided her with a vast ability to relate and deliver needed perspectives to move into the future of healthcare.